 This will be a new house at Tetherow Lot 52.
 The house is designed to take advantage of southern exposure and territorial views from the corner lot, with a large wraparound deck to maximize indoor/outdoor connections.

 This is a new master suite and carport addition for some dear friends in Spokane, now in construction.
-The addition will attach via an enclosed bridge to the main level of their home, with a set of stairs leading down to the open carport below.
+The addition attaches via an enclosed bridge to the main level of their home, with a set of stairs leading down to the open carport below.
 You can follow the owner’s construction sequence photos here.

 This is an intensive remodel and addition to an existing home along the Deschutes River on Bend’s west side.
 A master suite will be added at the upper level facing the river, and the kitchen, dining, living, and guest suite are all being reimagined.
 You can follow the construction photos here.